winglang/wing/docs/05-reference/winglang-spec.md

 ### 2.7 for

-`for..in` statement is used to iterate over an array or a set.
+`for..in` statement is used to iterate over an array, a set or a range.
+Range is inclusive of the start value and exclusive of the end value.
 The loop invariant in for loops is implicitly re-assignable (`var`).

 > ```TS